 5. Is PerformYard easy to use for employees and managers?

 Day-to-day tasks — completing reviews, giving feedback, updating goals — are straightforward.
 The learning curve hits admins configuring custom workflows.
-Most HR teams report feeling fully comfortable after two or three complete review cycles, not after reading a manual.
+Most HR teams report feeling fully comfortable after two or three complete review cycles.
+The mobile experience is functional but basic — a consistent complaint in user reviews is that the mobile app does very little compared to the desktop product.

 7. What integrations does PerformYard support?